It’s Monday again and time to share a quote for the 4th week of the new year. This time we have a short allegory and a poem bundled up together!

 Could you agree that the wind and God’s works are in some way similar?

-Do you think that it’s hard to have faith in someone we can’t see?
+Do you think that it’s hard to have faith in something or someone we can’t see?